davidcox/showboat/readme.md

             | fade_out(#d1)
             | fade_in(#d2)

 The above example starts as a blank screen, and then on user key presses shows the first diagram, then the second, while fading out the first.
 It is also easy to import SVG content, with labeled elements and build-in or out those elements.
-The hope is to construct all of the infrastructure to do all of the non-tacky builds in Keynote (most of which are, IMHO, *very* tacky).
+The hope is to construct all of the infrastructure to do all of the non-tacky builds in Keynote.

 Also, simple slidy-style bullety things like: